What Do You Want to Be When You Grow Up?

 How to Get Started

-- Make a list of five to 10 jobs you’ve thought about.
-Keep in mind that you can always remove and add jobs from the list as you learn more about what you like, and don't like about them.
+- Make a list of 5 to 10 jobs you’ve thought about.
+Keep in mind that you can always remove and add jobs from the list as you learn more about what you do and don't like about them.

 - Talk to a teacher or guidance counselor.
-This might sound like a weird idea, but a good teacher will likely have some smart things to say about your ideas and your talents.
+A good teacher will likely have some smart things to say about your ideas and your talents.
 Start the conversation by bringing in your list.
-It will show her or him that you’re serious.
+It will show your teacher that you’re serious.
 If you don’t like what the teacher has to say, you don’t have to follow the advice.
 But it won’t hurt to hear it.
+Talk to other trusted friends and family members, too.
 The more people you talk to, the more ideas you’ll get.

 - Learn more about the job by doing some online research.
 Some questions you can ask yourself, and seek answers to include: